Student Work Study Guide

 How do I change jobs?

 First, you should give adequate notice to your current supervisor and inform him/her of your decision to change jobs.
-Next, notify the Financial Aid Office and apply for a new position on Handshake.
+Next, notify the Financial Aid Office to discuss open positions.

 When is payday?

 Work-Study employees receive their paycheck every other week.
-Employees must submit their timecard by the deadline to their supervisor and the Payroll Office for approval.
+Employees must submit their timecards to their supervisor and the Payroll Office for approval by the deadline.

 How do I fill out my timecard?